Dimillian/DMRESTRequest-objc/readme.md

 **DMRESTRequest** is a super simple wrapper around **NSURLConnection** and **NSMutableRequest**.
 It's allow you to launch REST Requests to your server in 2 line, literally.

-It's built using **ARC** and targeted for iOS 5 and later, Mac OSX Snow Leopard and later.
+**DMRESTRequest** built using **ARC** and targeted for iOS 5 and later, Mac OSX Snow Leopard and later.

 I wrote it as an highly re-usable class, you are invited to customize it to make it fit in your client/server implementation.

-This is not a framework nor complete solution like RESTKit is.
+This is not a framework nor a complete solution like RESTKit is.

 **DMRESTRequest** is a utility I wrote mostly because all other frameworks was doing too much  for my need.
-It is aim to do simple REST Request to a server without object mapping, network management, queuing etc...
+It is aim to do simple REST Request to a server without object mapping and queuing.

-Also, DMRESTRequest is especially targeted for server that send back response as JSON but can be used of other response format too.

 ## Features
 1. Support 2 way of executing a request, using block or delegate.
 2. Super simple to instantiate, you have to pass the **HTTP** method you want to use, the targeted **ressource** and the **parameters** as a dictionary `key=value`
 3. The class take care of building the appropriate request and the parameters data.
-4. Response trough a delegate (also works for blocks) method when no active internet connection is available.
+4. Response trough block (also works with delegate) method when no active internet connection is available.
 No Reachbility needed.
 5. Work with the status bar activity indicator.
 6. I've wrote a little category to encode the parameters string in UTF-8 and escape it.
 It is included as **DMRESTRequest** use it.
 7. Automatic parameters converstion to JSON format for HTTPBody if needed.